18 Can’t Miss Hydrocodone Withdrawal Symptoms

 16. Loss of Appetite

-Along with not being able to eat much, the individual will not have a desire to eat as a result of the depression, flu-like symptoms, and cramping.
-It is very important that the you still eat healthy foods as much as possible and, above all else, drink plenty of water.
+Along with not being able to eat much, you may not have a desire to eat as a result of the depression, flu-like symptoms, and cramping.
+It is very important that you still eat healthy foods as much as possible and, above all else, drink plenty of water.

 17. Irritability

-Dealing with all of these issues is likely to make anyone irritable, which is why friends and family members may seem to be annoying you more often or you may be getting more stressed out at work.
-Remind yourself that these issues are why you’re feeling frustrated, and ask those who love you to be more understanding at this time.
+Dealing with all of these issues is likely to make anyone irritable, which is why friends and family members may seem to be annoying you more often, or you may be getting more stressed out at work.
+Remind yourself that there are valid reasons are why you’re feeling frustrated, and ask those who love you to be more understanding at this time.

 18. Lack of Energy